 A Seattle native, Stigler completed his PhD in economics at the University of Chicago and went on to win the Nobel Prize in Economics (1982) for “for his seminal studies of industrial structures, functioning of markets and causes and effects of public regulation.”
 Stigler was close friends with noted economist Milton Friedman, with whom he led the Chicago School of Economics for many years.

-Dr. Sutch is Distinguished Professor of Economics at the University of California at Riverside and Director of the Center for Social and Economic Policy.
-Dr. Sutch is an economic historian whose analytical work on US slavery and emancipation has earned him acclaim and awards.
-While at undergraduate at UW, Dr. Sutch studied with Nobel laureate Doug North, and went on to earn his doctorate at MIT with dissertation chair Franco Modigliani.
-He was awarded both the Ford faculty research fellowship and the Guggenheim fellowship early in his career.
+Dr. Richard Sutch was a Distinguished Professor of Economics at the University of California, Riverside, and the Director of the Center for Social and Economic Policy.
+As a renowned economic historian, Dr. Sutch's analytical work on U.S. slavery and emancipation earned him widespread acclaim and prestigious awards.
+During his undergraduate studies at the University of Washington, he studied with Nobel laureate Douglass North and later earned his doctorate at MIT, with Franco Modigliani serving as his dissertation chair.
+Early in his career, Dr. Sutch was honored with both the Ford Faculty Research Fellowship and the Guggenheim Fellowship.

 Wilson, Lorin, BA ’40 (deceased)